Oahu Best Beaches

 History of Waikiki: The Present Meets the Past

-Waikiki, which means spouting waters in Hawaiian, holds a beautiful history for great water activities in Hawaiian culture.
-For instance, in the 1800s, the Hawaiian royals created Waikiki into their playground-where they enjoyed surfing on longboards.
+Waikiki, which means spouting waters in Hawaiian, holds a beautiful history of great water activities in Hawaiian culture.
+For instance, in the 1800s, the Hawaiian royals created Waikiki as their playground, where they enjoyed surfing on longboards.
 Today, the longboard tradition continues, as the water here provides the best conditions.
 Eventually, the royals initiated several launching of smaller hotels in the 1800s.
-By 1901, they launched their first large hotel, the Moana Surfrider Other historic hotels dating back to the early 20th century include the beautiful Royal Hawaiian Hotel.
+By 1901, they launched their first large hotel, the Moana Surfrider.
+Historic hotels dating back to the early 20th century include the beautiful Royal Hawaiian Hotel.
 Today, the area boasts every kind of accommodation to cater to the tourists drawn to Waikiki Beach every year.

 When visitors come to Waikiki Beach, most come to stay for easy access by foot to this beach area.
 However, consider taking the public bus or rideshare services if you're coming from another Oahu site.
 Parking here is such a hassle.

 - Beach Showers –All beach sections have different shower options.

 - Bathroom facilities – You can find public bathrooms at Fort DuRussy, Kuhio, Queens & San Souci Beach.
 For other beaches, head to local establishments for bathrooms.